 The fine art of equestrian riding and breeding has long been a part of Russian culture.

-The fine art of equestrian riding and breeding has long been a part of Russian culture.
+Background: The fine art of equestrian riding and breeding has long been a part of Russian culture.
 And recently, at the village of Uspenskoye, near Moscow, pedigree trotters were paraded for prospective buyers.
 At the action, more than 600 horses raised at many of the Soviet Union's finest stud farms were sold to new owners.
 Buyers came from as far away as Italy, France, West Germany and Finland to admire and purchase the noble steeds.

 SYNOPSIS: This stud farm in the village of Uspenskoye near Moscow was the site of the Soviet capital's international horse auction.
 The art of horse breeding and riding has long been a part of Russian history and the horses paraded for buyers at this auction proved that Russian horses are some of the world's finest.